Journalist. Editor. Board member.

 A leader with a passion for impact-driven projects

-Kim leads and builds custom projects related to journalism and storytelling.
-She is presently helping to build Newsapalooza, a festival of local news Sept.
-26-28, for the Center for Media Innovation at Point Park University.
+Kim is teaching editor for Next Generation Newsroom, which will produce daily enterprise reporting for news outlets in Southwestern Pennsylvania, through the Center for Media Innovation at Point Park University.
+She is also helping to build Newsapalooza, a festival of local news Sept.
+26-28, through the Center.
 Newsapalooza will kick off the Next Generation Newsroom, a visionary project that seeks to fill gaps in local reporting, build pathways for journalists, and highlight the essential role of independent news to a community.
 Read more here.
-Go deeper with the white paper.

-Kim has spent more than 25 years entrusted with leading award-winning teams in the Fourth Estate, encountering many calamities along the way.
-So she can keep her cool.
-Most of the time.
-She has had the privilege of working with journalists covering community, city, county, state, national, and international news.
+Kim has spent more than 25 years entrusted with leading award-winning teams in the Fourth Estate, experiencing both calamities and thrills along the way.
+Sometimes both in the same day.
+And she has learned every problem has a solution.
+She has had the privilege of working with journalists covering community, city, county, state, national, and international news and many, many interns.

 Kim grew up in Meadville, Pa., known as home of the first zipper manufacturing company.